 - Assistance given to injured person

 - Stay within cell service or at the chalet to provide more information as needed.
-Ensure you have enough battery to be called.
+Ensure you have enough battery to be called, i.e. limit using your phone once you have called.